BrutPitt/glslSmartDeNoise/readme.md

 ### Building Example

-The example shown in the screenshot is provided.
+The C++ example shown in the screenshot is provided.
 To build it you can use CMake (3.10 or higher) or the Visual Studio solution project (for VS 2017/2019) in Windows.
 You need to have installed [**GLFW**](https://www.glfw.org/) in your compiler search path (LIB/INCLUDE).
 Other tools: [**ImGui**](https://github.com/ocornut/imgui) and [**lodePNG**](https://github.com/lvandeve/lodepng) are attached, and already included in the project/CMakeList.txt